wurthless-elektroniks/smc360/docs/ipc.md

        CODE:0a88 12 24 2f        LCALL      ipc_fifo_write
        CODE:0a8b 74 06           MOV        A,#0x6
        CODE:0a8d 12 24 2f        LCALL      ipc_fifo_write
-       CODE:0a90 e5 66           MOV        A,DAT_INTMEM_66
+       CODE:0a90 e5 66           MOV        A,DAT_INTMEM_66 <-- persistent memory cell 1
        CODE:0a92 12 24 2f        LCALL      ipc_fifo_write
-       CODE:0a95 e5 67           MOV        A,DAT_INTMEM_67
+       CODE:0a95 e5 67           MOV        A,DAT_INTMEM_67 <-- persistent memory cell 2
        CODE:0a97 12 24 2f        LCALL      ipc_fifo_write
        CODE:0a9a 22              RET
 ```

-Note that the persistent memory cells (labelled DAT_INTMEM_66 and DAT_INTMEM_67 here) will have been cleared to zero if the
+About the persistent memory cells:
+- The first persistent memory cell's purpose is currently unclear (could be used by the kernel).
+- The second persistent memory cell is read by hwinit and stored in a GPU register at 0xE400002C.
-power-up cause is 0x16.
+- Both will be cleared to zero on SMC reset, or when the power-up cause is 0x16.

 ### 0x13 - Copy inbox contents to outbox